 I don’t analyze financial statements, so I am not going to comment on the numbers.
-Secondly, SAP has a habit of exaggerating the financial performance and misstating the sales of a product early in its life cycle.
+Secondly, SAP has a habit of exaggerating financial performance and misstating a product’s sales early in its life cycle.
 What I focus on is the actual implementation.
-On projects, even four years after this article was written, HANA is still primarily used with BW.
+Even four years after this article was written on projects, HANA is still primarily used with BW.

 The Focus on the Implementations

 What I focus on is the actual implementation.
-On projects, even four years after this article was written, HANA is still primarily used with BW.
+Even four years after this article was written on projects, HANA is still primarily used with BW.
 It does not seem to be growing fast.
 It would be impossible for it to be the “fastest growing enterprise software product – ever.”
-The fastest growing overall vendor or provider ever I believe is Amazon AWS, something I cover in the following article.
+The fastest growing overall vendor or provider ever, I believe, is Amazon AWS, something I cover in the following article.
 The 23 Largest Software Vendors in the World.
 Therefore one of their primary products would be a good candidate for the fastest growing product ever.
 Another candidate would be SAP’s R/3 system.
 But that growth was in the 1980s and 1990s.
-SAP is not growing very rapidly, so it would be unusual if it presently had the fastest growing application of all time currently.
+SAP is not growing very rapidly, so it would be unusual to currently have the fastest growing application of all time.

 Appleby’s Ridiculous Prediction About HANA’s Growth